jekyll/jekyll/docs/_docs/windows.md

 sudo apt-get update -y && sudo apt-get upgrade -y
 ```

 Now we can install Ruby.
-First we need to add the repository list from BrightBox.
+To do this we will use a repository from [BrightBox](https://www.brightbox.com/docs/ruby/ubuntu/), which hosts optimized versions of Ruby for Ubuntu.

 ```
 sudo apt-add-repository ppa:brightbox/ruby-ng
 sudo apt-get update
 sudo apt-get install ruby2.3 ruby2.3-dev build-essentials
 ```
-Next lets update our Ruby gems:
+Next let's update our Ruby gems:

 ```
 sudo gem update